-The 67-year-old trainer claimed earlier in the week that Serie A is too easy for the Bianconeri and also questioned the current coach's reaction to last week's draw at Verona.Antonio Conte has lashed out at Fabio Capello over comments the Russia coach made about his Juventus side.
+The 67-year-old coach claimed earlier in the week that Serie A is too easy for the Bianconeri and also questioned the current manager's reaction to last week's draw at VeronaAntonio Conte has lashed out at Fabio Capello over comments the Russia coach made about his Juventus side.

-Earlier this week, the 67-year-old ex-Bianconeri boss claimed the club's exit at the group stage of this year's Champions League was down to the fact that Serie A is now too easy for it.
+Earlier this week, the 67-year-old former Bianconeri boss claimed that the club's exit at the group stage of this year's Champions League was down to the fact that Serie A is now too easy for them.

-Capello also criticized Conte for taking away the current squad's day off last Monday in response to the concession of a late equalizer against Verona the day before.
+Capello also criticised Conte for taking away the current squad's day off last Monday in response to the concession of a late equaliser against Verona the day before.

 Conte also defended his decision to make his players train on Monday.

 "At times I have to raise my voice so we do not lose sight of the road that we're on.